 The Griffith Observatory

 The Griffith Observatory is enough to spark curiosity in your little astronomers and the older generation of stargazers alike.
 If everyone is feeling spry, hike up one of trails beginning near Fern Dell (which is a great mini hiking spot for Gram and Gramp to take your littlest hikers in and of itself!) or the Greek Theater.
-Otherwise, you can drive up as far as possible and park.
+Otherwise, you can drive up and park as close as possible Hint: The earlier in the day you go, the easier it is to park.

 2800 East Observatory Rd.